JulianG/juliangaramendy.dev/content/blog/no-implicit-any/index.md

 type: 'blog-post'
 ---

 We recently enabled `"noImplicitAny"` in a relatively old TypeScript project.
 It resulted in 269 new errors.
-Most were missing type annotations but in a few cases, we found problems with the code.
+Most of those were missing type annotations but in a few cases, we found problems with the code.
 These had been around for months and were not caught by our test suite.

 ### TL;DR;